Finnoy Travel - Travel Stories and Reviews

 No, it is not.
 You can walk from the port and reach the city centre in 20 minutes.

-Where to book ferry tickets from Helsinki to Tallinn?
+Where can you book ferry tickets from Helsinki to Tallinn?

-Tickets can be booked on ferry companies' websites but we prefer using Ferryscanner to find all ticket prices at once.
+Tickets can be booked on ferry companies' websites, but we prefer using Ferryscanner to find all ticket prices simultaneously.
 You can book a ticket right away after finding a good option.

 Is Tallinn a safe city?